rssoftwareab/arrigo-support/docs/support/index.md

 ### Question

 When I setup a scheduled task in windows, the task runs in the foreground.
-I can't seem to configure the task to run hidden and not disturd the user.
+I can't seem to configure the task to run hidden and not disturb the user.

 ### Answer